 - Whisk together ¼ cup balsamic vinegar, ⅓ cup olive oil, 4 garlic cloves crushed, 1 tablespoon of rosemary leaves roughly chopped, ¾ teaspoon salt and ½ teaspoon of ground pepper.

-- Pour approximately 1 tablespoon of whisked marinade on each pork chop, 4-6 tablespoons total for entire glass dish, reserving the rest of your sauce for later.
-Flip the meat over and rub it around so both sides are covered.
+- Pour approximately 1 tablespoon of the whisked marinade on each pork chop, 4-6 tablespoons total for entire glass dish, reserving the rest of your sauce for later.
+Flip the meat over and rub it around, so both sides are covered.
 Let your meat set at room temperature while you finish the recipe.
 (This part can be made an hour and up to 4 hours ahead and refrigerated.
 Be sure to let meat come to room temperature before you start the cooking process.)